Banana Allergy Symptoms: Causes, Diagnosis, and TreatmentReading time: 7 min

 Food labeling

-It is important to carefully read food labels and ask about food ingredients when dining out.
+It is essential to carefully read food labels and ask about food ingredients when dining out.

 Anaphylaxis action plan